Learmonth Airport

-Learmonth Airport (IATA: LEA, ICAO: YPLM) is a civil airport, co-located on the site of RAAF Base Learmonth, a Royal Australian Air Force (RAAF) base.
-The airport is located near the town of Exmouth on the north-west coast of Western Australia, in Australia.
+Learmonth Airport (IATA: LEA, ICAO: YPLM) is an airport, co-located on the site of RAAF Base Learmonth, a Royal Australian Air Force (RAAF) base.
+The airport is located near the town of Exmouth on the north-west coast of Western Australia.

-Established in the 1940s as an airfield, the current airport is operated by the Shire of Exmouth under a lease from the Australian Government Department of Defence and occupies an area of 23.9 ha on the RAAF Base Learmonth site.
+Established in the 1940s as an airfield, the current airport is operated by the Shire of Exmouth under a lease from the Department of Defence and occupies an area of 23.9 ha on the RAAF Base Learmonth site.
 The terminal opened on 3 December 1999.

 On 7 October 2008, Qantas Flight 72 made an emergency landing at RAAF Learmonth.
 On 1 June 2012, an AirAsia X flight to Perth made an emergency landing at Learmonth Airport for refuelling.
 Learmonth is designated an emergency alternative airport in the case of fog or bad weather affecting Perth Airport.

+In October 2023, CPB Contractors was awarded a contract to upgrade the airport.

 Airlines and destinations

 Statistics

-Learmonth Airport was ranked 49th in Australia for the number of revenue passengers served in financial year 2012–2013.
+Learmonth Airport was ranked 49th in Australia for the number of revenue passengers served in 2012/13.